 - Begin in a standing, upright position with your feet hip-width apart and your hands resting on a counter or holding on at the kitchen sink to help maintain balance. - Slowly bend your knees to lower into a mini squat position.
 Hold briefly, then press into your feet to return to a standing, upright position and repeat. - Make sure to keep your heels on the ground and use the counter to help you balance as needed.
-Do not let your knees bend forward past your toes or collapse inward. - Hang on to the counter top a or kitchen sinks needed - Try to keep weight equal on both legs - Perform: 10 Repetitions, 2x/day
+Do not let your knees bend forward past your toes or collapse inward. - Hang on to a counter top or kitchen sink as needed. - Try to keep weight equal on both legs - Perform: 10 Repetitions, 2x/day